![]() |

 J) Operating experience with identical devices or similarly designed and constructed devices.

-3) In the event the applicant desires that the general licensee under Section 330.220(b) of this Part, or under equivalent regulations of the U.S. Nuclear Regulatory Commission, an Agreement State or a Licensing State, be authorized to install the device, collect the sample to be analyzed by a specific licensee for leakage of, or contamination by, radioactive material, service the device, test the on-off mechanism and indicator or remove the device from installation, the applicant shall include in the application written instructions to be followed by the general licensee, estimated annual doses associated with such activity or activities and bases for such estimates.
-The submitted information shall demonstrate that performance of such activity or activities by an individual untrained in radiological protection, in addition to other handling, storage and use of devices under the general license, is unlikely to cause that individual to receive an annual dose in excess of 10 percent of the limits specified in 32 Ill.
+3) In the event the applicant desires that the general licensee under Section 330.220(a), or under equivalent regulations of NRC or an Agreement State, be authorized to install the device, collect the sample to be analyzed by a specific licensee for leakage of, or contamination by, radioactive material, service the device, test the on-off mechanism and indicator or remove the device from installation, the applicant shall include in the application written instructions to be followed by the general licensee, estimated annual doses associated with the activity or activities and bases for the estimates.
+The submitted information shall demonstrate that performance of the activity or activities by an individual untrained in radiological protection, in addition to other handling, storage and use of devices under the general license, is unlikely to cause that individual to receive an annual dose in excess of 10 percent of the limits specified in 32 Ill.
 Adm.
 Code 340.210(a).

-4) A person licensed under subsection (d) of this Section to distribute devices to generally licensed persons shall provide the information in subsection (d)(4) of this Section to each person to whom a device is to be transferred for possession and use under the general license in Section 330.220(b) of this Part.
+4) A person licensed under this subsection (d) to distribute devices to generally licensed persons shall provide the information in this subsection (d)(4) to each person to whom a device is to be transferred for possession and use under the general license in Section 330.220(a).
 This information shall be provided before a device is transferred.
 In the case of a transfer through an intermediate person, the information shall be provided to the intended user prior to transfer to the intermediate person.
 The required information is:

-AGENCY NOTE: If certain provisions of Section 330.220(b) of this Part do not apply to a particular device, they may be omitted; e.g., tests for leakage or contamination or proper operation of an on-off mechanism and indicator.
+AGENCY NOTE: If certain provisions of Section 330.220(a) do not apply to a particular device, they may be omitted; e.g., tests for leakage or contamination or proper operation of an on-off mechanism and indicator.

 C) A list of the services that may only be performed by a specific licensee;